lyokha/nginx-haskell-module/README.md

 as normally expected.

-There is another haskell directive *haskell_content* which accepts a haskell function to generate HTTP response.
+There is another haskell directive *haskell_content* which accepts a haskell function to generate HTTP response and an optional string that will be passed to the function.
 The function may have one of the two types:
 *strictByteString-to-lazyByteString* and
 *strictByteString-to-3tuple(lazyByteString,String,Int)*.
 It must be exported with *NGX_EXPORT_DEF_HANDLER* (*default* content handler) in the first case and